YoctoMonkey/YoctoMonkey/README.md

 ## Introduction

-Hi, my name is Korben.
+Hi, my name is Korben!
 I'm a 3rd year student at UCSC, studying computer science and mathematics.
 I like programming in rust 🦀, drinking tea ☕, and declarative configuration (nix!) ❄️.
 I enjoy computer systems, and optimization problems.